Mission and Goals

 Effective communication includes oral, written and nonverbal skills with appropriate sensitivity, clarity and control for a wide range of healthcare related activities, to include patient care, professional communication, health education, and record keeping and reporting.

-- Students will provide accurate and understandable explanations of health issues and management options considering the patient’s health care needs and goals, and documentation of any health risks and management options for the patient.
+- Students will be able to document health risks and management options considering the patient’s health care needs and goals.

-- Students will demonstrate consideration of the patient’s ethnicity, cultural beliefs, and socio-economic status when communicating.
+- Students will be able to consider the patient’s ethnicity, cultural beliefs, and socio-economic status when communicating.

 Goal #5 - Professional Ethics and Jurisprudence

-Professionals comply with the law and exhibit ethical behavior.
+Professionals are expected to comply with the law and exhibit ethical behavior.

-- Students will demonstrate a maintenance of appropriate physical, communication (verbal and non-verbal) and emotional boundaries with patients.
+- Students will be able to maintain appropriate physical, communication (verbal and non-verbal) and emotional boundaries with patients.

-- Students will demonstrate a maintenance of professional conduct with patients, peers, staff, and faculty in accordance with established policies.
+- Students will be able to maintain professional conduct with patients, peers, staff, and faculty.

 Goal #6 - Information and Technology Literacy